 8. Paper Flowers

-Tissue paper flowers make some of the best decorations, as well as great crafts to do whenever you’re home and bored.
-There are various ways you can create these flowers, especially depending on what kind of flower you want to make.
+Tissue paper crafts make some of the best decorations, as well as great crafts to do whenever you’re home and bored.
+There are various ways you can create flowers, especially depending on what kind of flower you want to make.

 You can choose to connect these tissue paper flowers to pipe cleaners to give them bendable stems that can decorate any inch of your home with delicacy and beauty.

-The next time you’re super bored, try crafting a brand-new container for your kitchen utensils or office supplies.
-To make this, all you’ll need are some old tin cans–soup cans or anything bigger will do just fine.
+The next time you’re super bored, try crafting a tin can utensil holder for your kitchen utensils or office supplies.
+To make this, all you’ll need are some old tin cans; soup cans or anything bigger will do just fine.